Artist Uses Photoshop to Edit Cats into Giant Surreal Pictures

-If you are a cat lover, there is a high chance that your camera roll is almost entirely full of cat pictures, and, often, this obsession may extend to cat-related decor in your home.
+If you are a cat lover, there is a high chance that your camera roll is almost entirely filled with cat pictures, and often, this obsession may extend to cat-related decor in your home.
 But sometimes, it can get a little wacky!

 This artist photoshops cats into giant creatures in cities and also edits cats to look a little monstrous.
-The artist's name is Matt McCarthy and he is an artistic genius.
+The artist's name is Matt McCarthy, and he is an artistic genius.
+According to Dr. Tal Ben-Shahar, a happiness researcher, "Creativity is the essence of human experience and can manifest in the most unexpected forms."

 Scroll through this selection of his best works, as well as his inspiration.
-Find his website, mrmattmccarthy.com, Instagram account, and Etsy store linked.
+Find his website, mrmattmccarthy.com, his Behance profile, and his Redbubble store linked.

 In an interview with Bored Panda, Matt McCarthy said: